nathanjhood/MSYS2-toolchain/README.md

 # Legal

-This Git repo, named "MSYS2-toolchain", is an independant project, created and maintained by @StoneyDSP as a project of interest.
+This Git repo, named "MSYS2-toolchain", is an independant project, created and maintained by <a href="https://github.com/StoneyDSP">StoneyDSP</a> as a project of interest.
 By "independant", the author specifies that they have no relation to any of the parties further outlined below in this section of the page.

 ## MSYS2

+<i>The below is quoted from <a href="https://www.msys2.org/license/">https://www.msys2.org/license/</a></i>

-MSYS2 is a software distribution consisting of several independent parts, each with their own licenses, comparable to a Linux distribution.
+"MSYS2 is a software distribution consisting of several independent parts, each with their own licenses, comparable to a Linux distribution.

 The installer, for example, is based on the qt-installer-framework and pre-packs the direct and indirect dependencies of the base meta package.
 Each package has its own licenses.

 The "pacman" package manager in MSYS2 allows users to install other packages available in our repository, each with their own licenses.

-The license information for each package as visible on https://packages.msys2.org is maintained on a best effort basis and we make no guarantee that it is accurate or complete.
+The license information for each package as visible on <a href="https://www.msys2.org/license/">https://packages.msys2.org</a> is maintained on a best effort basis and "we" (quote) make no guarantee that it is accurate or complete."

 ## vcpkg

-vcpkg - C++ Library Manager for Windows, Linux, and MacOS Copyright (c) Microsoft Corporation vcpkg is distributed under the MIT License
+vcpkg - C++ Library Manager for Windows, Linux, and MacOS

+Copyright (c) Microsoft Corporation

+vcpkg is distributed under the MIT License

+All rights reserved.

 ## CMake

 CMake - Cross Platform Makefile Generator

-Copyright 2000-2023 Kitware, Inc. and Contributors CMake is distributed under the OSI-approved BSD 3-clause License All rights reserved.
+Copyright 2000-2023 Kitware, Inc. and Contributors

+CMake is distributed under the OSI-approved BSD 3-clause License

+All rights reserved.